Ragnarök (Gwar album)

-Ragnarök is the fifth album, released on October 24, 1995 on Metal Blade Records, by the rock/heavy metal/punk band Gwar.

-This album contains the most varied vocal stylings of any Gwar album, as the majority of the band lends their vocals to the track list (only We Kill Everything features as many different vocalists), as well as guest villain Cardinal Syn.
+Ragnarök is the fifth album by the rock/heavy metal/punk band Gwar.
+It was released on October 24, 1995, on Metal Blade Records and contains the most varied vocal stylings of any Gwar album, with the majority of band members singing at least one track.

 Background

 Ragnarök is essentially a heavy metal album spiced with a story about the end of the world.
 The story involves Oderus and his alien sister Slymenstra being forcibly mated with the aid of rogue space aliens.
 Meanwhile, a comet hurtling towards planet Earth is inciting the populace to revolt, and anarchy has set in all over the globe.
 An AIDS-like plague has crippled the masses ("The New Plague" is sung, by Dave Brockie, as a human with AIDS), who await the meteor's arrival and their subsequent death.
 However, it turns out that the comet is actually Cardinal Syn, a robotic agent of harsh Catholic dogma.
 Syn is representing the Warrior Pope, who is demanding that all bow down to him and obey his insane whims.
 But Syn is drawn to Slymenstra's alien baby, for a reason that is left for the listener to uncover...